Interview Tips for Nurses: How to Land your Dream Job!

 During the Interview

 What you say during the interview is important, but how you say it can make all the difference.
-If you’re doing a video interview, make sure to dress appropriately and pay attention to your body language.
+If you’re doing a video interview, dress appropriately and pay attention to your body language.
 You’ve already made it this far, so be confident!
 Remember that an interview is nothing more than a conversation – if you think about it as a “test” that you must pass, it will just make you more nervous (Carlson, 2017).

 Job interviews are a two-way street.
 After you’re finished with your part of the interview, you’ll have a chance to ask questions.
 This is your opportunity to figure out if this job is truly the right match for you.
 Asking the interviewer questions about the facility and the day-to-day responsibilities of the job will not only reinforce your interest in the position, but it will also help you determine if you are going to like working there.